rstyczynski/tools/logdirector/README.md

      -startup       rotate on startup.
 By default doesn't rotate on startup,

      -timeRotationInThread
                     enable time rotation in thread.
-Useful when time rotation needs to happen on specific time intervals, -rotateOnThreadEnd
+Useful when time rotation needs to be independent of data coming from stdin, -rotateOnThreadEnd
                     when rotating in thread, then this flag will rotate the file on the thread end,